alc9026/ACPCSM/Paper Documents/Drafts/Course Paper Outline.md

 	- Why?
 - How was Bell Labs set up?
 - How was this set up different than other workplaces of the time?
+	- Increasing communication and interdependency and interdisciplinary work
 - How did this impact how work was conducted and the output of the group?
 ### **Moore Book Workplace Para**
 - *After finishing Moore book, choose a company he was involved in*